 • lay brown eggs

 • lay fewer eggs annually than a light breed

 There are often individuals outside the average.
 The New Hampshire Red, developed on the eastern seaboard of North America, would be the breed that doesn’t quite conform, being slightly below 3kg as a mature bird and having the ability to be an excellent layer of tinted-to-brown eggs.

 Heavy breeds: Plymouth Rock, Wyandotte and Rhode Island Red from North America; the Orpington, Sussex, Cornish and Dorking from Great Britain; the Faverolle, North Holland Blue and Barnevelder from France and Holland; and the Langshan from Asia.

-The modern commercial hybrids available in NZ – Hyline Browns and Shaver Browns – could also be considered a light breed, although they are themselves a cross of several breeds, basically Leghorn with an infusion of a brown-egged heavy breed.
-Their mature bodyweight is much the same as a light breed, and in some cases considerably less.
+The modern commercial hybrids available in NZ – Hyline Browns and Shaver Browns – could also be considered a light breed, although they are a cross of several breeds, basically Leghorn with an infusion of a brown-egged heavy breed.
+Their mature bodyweight is close to light breeds, and in some cases considerably less.
 Their nutritional needs are much the same and all are adequately catered for by the commercial feeds available, especially those with higher protein and energy specifications.